 Kerala is known as the God’s own country for a reason because of the natural beauty that it has been blessed with.
 Apart from natural beauty, the state is also known for various dance forms in India and across the world.
-If you are looking Kerala tour package then this post will be of interest to you.

 Kerala is known for its colorful performance art forms than Gods Own Country.
-The Theiyam, Kathakali, Mohinattam, and Oppana dances are sponsored by KTDC and private tour operators in many of the touristic places in Kerala Tour Packages.
+The Theiyam, Kathakali, Mohinattam, and Oppana dances are sponsored by KTDC and private tour operators in many of the touristic places in Kerala.
 Here, we have discussed their origin, importance, and occasion to see those performance art forms one can experience in the Kerala State, India.
 One must not miss seeing these dances forms during a Kerala Honeymoon Packages.

 Mohiniattam is one of the classical dance forms, which is more popular in Kerala.
 This performance art is practiced since the Vedic Era.
 Mohini is an incarnate of Lord Vishnu as per the Sama Veda or Vedic Text of the Hinduism.
 Here attam or dance did pull the attention of the demons.
 In this way, they were destroyed in various places.
 However, this dance form is meant for woman dancers only.
-Kerala Holiday Packages with cultural importance do arrange a Mohini dance for tourists.
+Kerala Holiday Tour Packages with cultural importance do arrange a Mohini dance for tourists.

 The Mohini Attam dancers wear a white cotton sari with silk borders.
 This is a drape attire of the royal women in Kerala.
 In recent times, the silk borders are with fertile colors.
 It has a top with silk lining on the hands.
 The style of wearing this dance attire is similar to a Sari (Drape Clothing).
 However, they look beautiful with folds and turns.